AnuschBachofner/planets/README.md

-This is a project for learning git and bash
+# This is a project for learning git and bash
+## Authors
+*Anusch Bachofner
+*anderer

+## Files
 The files are
+* *final.dat*: ...

+If you want to cite this work ...

+License:

-final.dat: ...
+How to use ...